joseph-x-li/joseph-x-li.github.io/myblog/content/books/2025-02-18_fairprice/index.md

 ## Summary
  - Chapter 1: NTUC Fairprice is created
-   - NTUC (National Trades Union Congress) was founded in 1961 and is the only labor union congress in Singapore.
+   - NTUC (National Trades Union Congress) is founded in 1961 and is the only labor union congress in Singapore.
 It is similar in purpose to AFL-CIO in the United States.
-   - In the 70s, Singapore experienced heavy inflation.
-The book never explicitly explains why, but the 1973 oil crisis likely played a part.
+   - In the 70s, Singapore experiences heavy inflation.
+The book never explicitly explains why, but the 1973 oil crisis likely plays a part.
    - In response to high prices and profiteering during this time, the NTUC launches its first cooperative grocery store in Toa Payoh, called "NTUC Welcome".
    - [PAP Anti-profiteering float in 1973 parade](https://www.nas.gov.sg/archivesonline/photographs/record-details/dd468526-1161-11e3-83d5-0050568939ad).
 It reads "打倒奸商 稳定物价 DOWN WITH PROFITEERING" (ZH: ELIMINATE PROFITEERING, STABILIZE PRICES).
    {{ image(